 Applying to the Graduate Program

 An applicant to the M.A. in American Studies should hold or be about to receive a bachelor's degree with a major, or its equivalent, in American Studies or in an appropriate discipline of the humanities or social sciences, with at least a 3.2 GPA in undergraduate major courses.
+In addition, the university requires at least a 2.5 cumulative GPA for admission.
 A candidate whose undergraduate program indicates certain limited subject, grade, or breadth deficiencies may be considered for admission, at the discretion of the graduate admissions committee.
 In such cases, a student may be required to take one or more undergraduate courses to make up deficiencies that will not count toward the master's degree.
 Correspondence or conversation with the Graduate Program Advisor before application is strongly advisable.
 The Graduate Record Examination (GRE) is not required.
 Applications are accepted for admission in fall semester only.
 All application material must be submitted by March 1.
 Applicants will be notified by the American Studies Graduate Advisor regarding their admission to the American Studies Master's Program by April.